Rudi Istenič

-Rudi Istenič (born 10 January 1971) is a Slovenian former professional footballer who played as a midfielder.
+Rudi Istenič (born 10 January 1971) is a Slovenian retired footballer who played as a midfielder.

 Club career

 Born to Slovenian parents in Cologne, West Germany, he played as a youngster at Germania Hackenbroich and Bayer Dormagen.
 After a spell at SV Straelen, he played in the Bundesliga with Fortuna Düsseldorf.
 Later he played for KFC Uerdingen 05, Eintracht Braunschweig and KSV Hessen Kassel.

 International career

-Istenič made 17 appearances for the senior Slovenia national team.
+Istenič made his debut for Slovenia in a September 1997 World Cup qualification match against Greece and earned a total of 17 caps, scoring no goals.
 He was a participant at the UEFA Euro 2000.
+His final international was a February 2000 friendly match away against Oman.